Frimkron/djangogirlsmcr-tutorial/python_introduction/README.md

 # Save it!

-> For readers at home: this part is covered in the [Python Basics: Saving files and "If" statement](https://www.youtube.com/watch?v=dOAg6QVAxyk) video.
+> This part is covered in the [Python Basics: Saving files and "If" statement](https://www.youtube.com/watch?v=dOAg6QVAxyk) video should you wish to watch at a later date.

 So far we've been writing all our python code in the interpreter, which limits us to entering one line of code at a time.
 Normal programs are saved in files and executed by our programming language __interpreter__ or __compiler__.
 So far we've been running our programs one line at a time in the Python __interpreter__.
 We're going to need more than one line of code for the next few tasks, so we'll quickly need to: